Lakeway, TX, USA: Parks & Trails

 Upon reaching the top of Mt.
 Lakeway, the trail user is treated to magnificent views in every direction.
 In most directions there are views for 20 miles.
 On the far side of Mt Lakeway, portions of highway TX 71 can be seen.
 Along the way to the top, the trail passes through a beautiful Madrone forest.
 While the trail continues southwestward down the back side of the Mountain, the user should be forewarned that at present the trail ends at the bottom of the backside of the mountain and the hiker or bicyclist will need to climb back up the top of the Mountain to return to the trailhead.

 Continuing west from the peak Mt Lakeway, the trail eventually connects with the Serene Hills Trail which offers spectacular views of TX 71 and the Bee Creek valley.
+The Mt Lakeway property is abundant with Texas Madrone Trees.

 Long range plans call for completion of a five (5) mile trail loop.
 When completed, the loop will return to the Canyonlands Trails via the western arm of Rough Hollow Canyon.
 On the return section of the loop, the trail will weave along the canyon floor among several mountain peaks, including Mt Lakeway.
 Looking up at Mt Lakeway from the canyon will remind the trail user of the vertical distance just climbed.